Donald B. Marron Sr.: Paine Webber

 PaineWebber Group was one of the nation's leading full-service investment firms, serving its global client base through its primary businesses of banking, retail sales, capital transactions, and asset management.
 In 1977, PaineWebber merged with Mitchell, Hutchins & Co., and Marron was named President of PaineWebber.
-In 1980, Marron was named PaineWebber’s Chief Executive Officer, and in 1981, he was named Chairman of the Board of PaineWebber, roles he would hold for the next two decades.
+In 1980, Marron was named PaineWebber's Chief Executive Officer, and in 1981, he was named chairman of the Board of PaineWebber, roles he would hold for the next two decades.
 During his tenure, Marron transformed the business into a leading wealth management and institutional investment firm.

 In 2000, as CEO, Marron engineered the sale of PaineWebber to UBS AG.
 The deal valued PaineWebber's outstanding share capital at $10.8 billion, representing an estimated 47 percent premium over PaineWebber's closing price the day prior to the deal's announcement, and a multiple of 18.1 times the company's estimated 2000 earnings at the time.
 The deal had the support of PaineWebber's major shareholders.

 PaineWebber's sale to UBS AG expanded UBS's presence in the U.S. wealth management market.
 The deal was described as one of the most successful transactions of its time, having reached a record sale price and delivering clear benefits to shareholders, clients and employees of both companies.
-Marron served as Chairman of UBS America from 2000-2003.
+Marron served as Chairman of UBS America from 2000 to 2003.